-My mind wandered up from the mud, and I saw the dried stream coming back to life.
-At first there was only a trickle, but little by little the waters began to rise.
-A sound pounded against the outer wall until it could be held back no longer.
-Giving way to greater force, the wall was undone, and the river of life that flows from the throne of God entered in.
+As my vision lifted up from the mud, I sensed the day when the dried stream will come back to life.
+At first there will only be a trickle, but little by little the water will begin to rise.
+A rushing sound will pound against the outer wall until it can be held back no longer.
+Giving way to greater force, the wall will be undone, and the river of life that flows from the throne of God will enter in.

-Seeing that the water was both deep and pure, I jumped in along with the other starved and desperate prisoners.
-Tears disappeared with the swimming.
-That which was broken was restored to wholeness.
-We drank deeply.
+Seeing that the water is both deep and pure, I will jump in along with the other starved and desperate prisoners.
+Tears will disappear with our swimming.
+That which was broken will be restored to wholeness.
+We will drink deeply.